 The National Geographic Database (NGD) is a joint Statistics Canada-Elections Canada initiative to develop and maintain a national road network database which serves the needs of both organizations.
 The focus of the NGD is the continual improvement of quality and currency of road network coverage using updates from provinces, territories and local sources.
-The native file used for the creation of the road network file resides on Statistics Canada's Spatial Data Infrastructure and was derived directly from data stored in the NGD environment.
+The source file used for the creation of the road network file resides on Statistics Canada's Spatial Data Infrastructure and was derived directly from data stored on the NGD.

-Creation of the 2011 Census Road Network File
+Creation of the 2012 Road Network File

 The Road Network File was created from a source file consisting of all streets, highways and other road segments maintained on Statistics Canada's Spatial Data Infrastructure (SDI).
-The native file was copied into a File Geo Database to facilitate geo-processing (e.g., projecting, joins, transforming and verification operations).
-The spatial component of the file was reprojected from Lambert Conformal Conic into latitude and longitude coordinates, North American Datum of 1983 (NAD83) using the ArcGIS® ArcCatalog (Feature-Project) tool.
-Additional attribute information (i.e., province/territory, census subdivision and census metropolitan area/census agglomeration attributes) were then joined to the spatial component at the road segment level (see Table 4.1).
+The source file was copied into a File Geo Database to facilitate geo-processing (e.g., joins, transforming and verification operations).
+Additional attribute information (i.e., province or territory and census subdivision attributes) were then joined to the spatial component at the road segment level (see Table 4.1).
 The resulting File Geo Database, containing both the spatial and attribute content, was verified against the source files maintained on the Spatial Data Infrastructure.

-The file was verified for spatial and attribute content, translated into French and English versions, and appropriately named according to the file naming convention (see section 4).
-Final data processing consisted of the conversion from the File Geo Database format, using FME® (Safe Software), into the following file formats supported by Geographic Information System (GIS) software: ArcInfo® (.shp), Geography Markup Language (.gml), and MapInfo® (.tab) file formats.
+The file was verified for spatial and attribute content, translated into French and English and appropriately named according to the file naming convention (see section 4).
+Final data processing consisted of the conversion from the File Geo Database format, using FME® (Safe Software), into the following file formats supported by Geographic Information System (GIS) software: ArcGIS® (.shp), Geography Markup Language (.gml), and MapInfo® (.tab) file formats.

-The ArcInfo®, Geography Markup Language and MapInfo® files were compressed into WinZip® files (file extension .zip) and made available for download from the Internet.
+The ArcGIS[®], Geography Markup Language and MapInfo[®] files are compressed into WinZip[®] files (file extension .zip) and made available for download from the Internet.